samuel-jimenez/GramEditor/docs/src/languages/typescript.md

 ## Inlay Hints

-Tehanu sets the following initialization options to make the language server send back inlay hints (that is, when Tehanu has inlay hints enabled in the settings).
+Gram sets the following initialization options to make the language server send back inlay hints (that is, when Gram has inlay hints enabled in the settings).

-You can override these settings in your Tehanu `settings.json` when using `typescript-language-server`:
+You can override these settings in your Gram `settings.json` when using `typescript-language-server`:

 ```json [settings]
 {